Mujhse Shaadi Karogi: Plot

 Although Sameer is angry, he reconciles with Rani with the help of a magician at a New Year's Eve party.
 Sunny places a bar dancer in Sameer's room one morning; Rani, who went there to invite him for breakfast, sees the dancer sleeping there and assumes that they had sex.
+She is also horrified that Sameer is now the leader of the Eagle Gang, a group of bikers who roam the streets of Goa and cause trouble.

 Sameer makes another attempt to apologise.
 When he goes to Rani's house, he is surprised to see Suraj; Suraj is Rani's uncle, who now knows that he loves her.
 Sameer apologises and takes Suraj off night duty.
-Sameer's partially-blind grandmother Pushpa mistakes Rani's mother for Rani and tries to persuade her to marry Sameer.
+Sameer's partially blind grandmother Pushpa mistakes Rani's mother for Rani and tries to persuade her to marry Sameer.
 Rani's mother tells her daughter to carefully consider whom she loves more: Sameer or Sunny.

-Sameer decides to leave Goa, and Sunny taunts him that he got close to Rani through Sameer's mistakes.
-Sameer says that he has had enough dreaming, and wishes Sunny happiness.
+Sameer decides to leave Goa, and Sunny tells him that he got close to Rani through Sameer's mistakes.
+Sameer says that he has had enough dreaming and wishes Sunny happiness.
 Sunny taunts Sameer again, and Sameer loses his temper.
 He chases Sunny through the crowd at a cricket stadium where India and Pakistan are playing a friendly match.
-Sameer breaks through security, takes the microphone from the guest of honour Kapil Dev and apologises to Rani and her parents.
+Sameer breaks through security, takes the microphone from the guest of honour Kapil Dev, and apologises to Rani and her parents.
 He asks her to marry him in front of the crowd, and Rani runs onto the field and embraces him, thus reuniting with him.

-Sunny arrives there and reveals that he is Arun, Sameer's childhood friend who came to Goa to cure Sameer's anger-management issues.
-He also reveals that he went to visit Sameer after returning from the United States after 19 years and met Pushpa, who told him about Sameer's heartbreak and departure for Goa.
+Sunny reveals that he is actually Arun, who came to Goa to cure Sameer's anger-management issues.
+He also reveals that he went to visit Sameer after returning from the United States after 19 years and met Pushpa, who told him about Sameer's heartbreak and departure to Goa.
 Arun decided to help Sameer by posing as his enemy, telling Rani and her parents earlier.
 Sameer is reunited with Arun, who conducts his and Rani's wedding.